clukewatson/academic-kickstart/content/eitcfacts/eitc_facts.md

 *  Weber (2016) discusses and uses this for identifying variation
   -  Caroline Weber, 2016.
 "Does the Earned Income Tax Credit Reduce Saving by Low-Income Households?," National Tax Journal, vol. 69(1), pages 41-76, March.
   -  She finds that the EITC disincentivizes saving because of this feature.

+## EITC and SNAP

+*  The EITC and SNAP are *mostly* independent of each other.
+*  The EITC is part of the federal (and some state) tax system whereas SNAP must be applied for at state level.
+*  However some limits do exist:
+  -  If a household  member has SNAP of TANF reporting violations, this may make some EITC count towards assets
+  -  If the claimant is over 60 or disabled but not getting SSI, then there is an income limit which may make EITC count towards assets

+## EITC and Unemployment Benefits

+*  Unemployment benefits count as unearned income.
+*  Unemployment benefits do not increase EITC but would count in AGI, which can decrease EITC.
+*  The earned income vs AGI rules would then apply.